 If you’re not sure which type you need, ask yourself: what needs work—my content or my wording?
 If you’re still not sure, get in touch.

 Hands-on content or copy editing is ideal for you as an author if you:

 *We’ve worked with many non-native speakers and dyslexic authors to help them convey what they want to convey.
-In these cases, we’ve found that copy editing (as well as content editing) is often extremely beneficial.
+In these cases, we’ve found that copy editing (as well as content editing) is often extremely beneficial, and we offer a more specialist service for this.
 Get in touch with us if you’d like to talk this through—we’re happy to help.

-Editing is an involved process and can take anywhere from a few weeks to six months depending on the book, the word count, the type of editing, and the author’s availability to answer queries.
+Editing is an involved process and can take anywhere from a few weeks to six months depending on the book, the word count, the type of editing, and your availability.

 Typical timescales are:

 The cost of editing depends on the word count and type of editing.
 The longer the book, the higher the cost.
 The cost for each type of editing is:

 You get one free round of small amendments following the edit, and any major changes or additions will be charged on a word-count basis.